 Major coursework for the professional flight degree starts in the freshman year with ground school and flight education courses for the Private Pilot Certificate, or the next certification or rating if the Private Pilot Certificate has already been attained.
 Students seeking course credit for pilot certification/ratings held at the time of enrollment will take a knowledge and practical test supervised by the Chief Flight Instructor and then begin their next certificate/rating.

 In addition to flight courses, students take university core curriculum courses that promote development of analytical and critical thinking skills, communication skills, and mathematical skills to prepare for the 21st century workforce.
 Students should get involved with a student organization such as Women in Aviation, the War Eagle Flying Team or Striped Wings Student Ambassadors to begin connecting with other students, alumni and industry professionals.

 In the sophomore year, students complete the next pilot certificate or rating, and continue taking courses from the university core curriculum.
 Students who fly during the summer semesters will be able to advance their flight education and ratings and may become a CFI by their junior year.

-As a senior, students continue to advance their flight education and ratings and should consider running for an officer position in a student organization to develop leadership skills in the aviation environment.
-Flight operations internships build student professional experiences and networks.
+As seniors, students continue to advance their flight education and ratings and should consider running for an officer position in a student organization to develop leadership skills in the aviation environment.
+Students pursue flight operations internships to build professional experience and networks.
 Students who earn their CFII rating and flight instruct will build flight hours while getting paid.
 Students complete their coursework and begin the job interview process.
 Graduate school is an option for those wishing to continue their education.